Skip to Content

 A lot goes into ensuring that your jade plant is healthy.
 Being a sunlight-lover kind of plant, you should never gamble with the amount of light that the plant is exposed to.

-When Your Jade Plant has Limited Sunlight Access
+When Your Jade Plant Has Limited Sunlight Access

-Signs That Your Jade Plant is not Getting Enough Sunlight
+Signs That Your Jade Plant is Not Getting Enough Sunlight

 Many signs indicate that your jade plant is not getting enough light.
 These signs include: